 With the Optimize Battery Charging feature enabled, it can help improve the lifespan of your battery by reducing the amount of time your iPhone spends with a full charge.

 Your iPhone uses on-device machine learning to understand your daily charging routine so that it can wait until you need to use your iPhone to finish charging past 80 percent.

 This is meant to increase the lifespan of your battery by reducing the wear on it.

-How to disable Optimize Battery Charging
+How to disable Optimized Battery Charging

-1) Open Settings and select Battery.
+- Open the Settings app and select Battery.